overwolf/overwolf.github.io/docs/api/overwolf-io.md

 ```

 #### Callback argument: Failure
-If the file doesn’t exist, an error status will be returned:
+If the file does NOT exist, an error status will be returned:

 ```json
 {"status":"error","reason":"File doesn't exists"}